acmbo/acmbo.github.io/_posts/2025-03-13-setup-vscode-and-cpp-up-on-linux.md

 ```

 - To run Cmake specifiy the cmake path.
 Got in VScode to File -> Preferences -> Settings -> Cmake Path to `/usr/bin/cmake` (Check beforehand if its there.
 Otherwise install again with sudo ap install)
+- Setup the CMakeLists.txt file correctly:
+  - Remove all not installed or unused ThirdParty Libaries.
+  - Make sure that 'add_executable' is set.
+- In the CMake plugin on the site of VSStudio, you should be able to see the Cmake plugin (If your VScode opens the folder on the same level)
+- Now you should be able to configure the CMake plugin, that you can start build, Debug and Launch